machinelearning2014/deepthoughtai-evo-site/paper.md

 Amjad et al. (2026) provide a comprehensive survey of mathematical reasoning in LLMs, covering benchmarks (MATH, GSM8K, MiniF2F, PutnamBench), architectures, evaluation methods, and open challenges.
 They identify several persistent failure modes directly relevant to EVO's design:

-- **Memorization over generalization:** LLMs often reproduce memorized solutions rather than demonstrating genuine reasoning.
-EVO's Prolog/Lean layer guarantees that each solution is derived, not memorized.
+- **Memorization over generalization:** A successful Prolog trace or Lean check demonstrates that the submitted representation satisfies the symbolic verifier, even if the model obtained its candidate strategy from memory.
-- **Catastrophic forgetting in multi-step reasoning:** LLMs lose coherence in long reasoning chains.
-EVO's symbolic components maintain state across arbitrary derivation depths.
+- **Loss of coherence in multi-step reasoning:** EVO externalizes workflow state in controllers and ledgers.
+Prolog executions themselves remain isolated, so every call must resubmit a complete program.
 - **Inconsistent world models:** LLMs contradict themselves across related queries.
 EVO's consistency checker flags such contradictions explicitly.

 These findings reinforce the debate's central tension: pure LLMs may appear to reason but lack the structural guarantees that symbolic systems provide.